Estimated reading time: 8 minutes

 Did you know that in the United States, almost half of adults experience a mental illness during their lifetime?
 However, only 41 percent of people with a mental disorder in the year received professional help.

-Mental health careers are absolutely necessary in this day and age to help people who are in need and to combat the stigma of mental illness.
+In this day and age, mental health careers are necessary to help people in need and combat the stigma of mental illness.

-If you have an interest in psychology, a natural empathy for people, and the ability to listen, then a career as a mental health counselor could be the right choice for you.
+If you are interested in psychology, a natural empathy for people, and the ability to listen, then a career as a behavioral health assistant could be the right choice for you.

-Read on for everything you need to know about starting a career as a mental health counselor!
+Read on for everything you need to know about starting a career as a behavioral health assistant!

-Before you consider the steps to becoming a mental health counselor, it’s important to know what’s expected of you during an average day.
-Some people may just need support as they navigate the stress of their busy lives, while others will need to be diagnosed with mental illnesses.
-Others may need to talk to someone in order to discuss complex childhood trauma.
+Before you consider the steps to becoming a behavioral health assistant, it’s important to know what’s expected of you during an average day.
+Some people may need support as they navigate the stress of their busy lives, while others will need to be diagnosed with mental illnesses.
+Others may need to talk to someone to discuss complex childhood trauma.

 - Panic Disorder